 - 7 Months ago

-- Low absorption of calcium and minerals especially during winter also brings down our satiety levels.
-So if you crave for pakodas or eat more in winter, do not worry.
-Your body is preparing to welcome winter.
+- Low absorption of calcium and minerals, especially during winter, also brings down our satiety levels and this is the reason why you crave for pakodas or eat more in winter, leading to weight gain.
+But, do not worry, your body is preparing to welcome winter.

 So let us quickly look at a few solutions to combat these:

-- Keep yourself warm with chikkis, gajak, yellu-bella (sesame-jaggery) etc. as they are high nutrition profile foods.
-They keep you warm.
-Sesame is rich in calcium too!
-Cut down on too many coffees and teas.
+- Keep yourself warm with chikkis, gajak, sesame-jaggery laddo, etc. as they are highly nutritious.
+Sesame is rich in calcium too.
+Moreover, it helps you in cutting down on too many coffees and teas.

-- Include lots of greens like fenugreek, spinach and a variety of vegetables like carrots, radish and peas.
-Keep your potatoes aside and eat seasonal veggies to increase fat burning.
+- Include lots of greens like fenugreek, spinach and a variety of vegetables like carrots, radish, and peas in your diet.
+Keep potatoes aside and eat seasonal, locally available veggies to boost your immune system.

-- Sun bathing is the best way to keep your weight in control during winter.
-So try to get your dose of sunlight whenever you find time!
+- Sunbathing is the best way to keep your weight under control during winter.
+So, try to get your dose of sunlight whenever you find the time.

-- Spice up your foods.
-Garlic, ginger and onions can help in fat burning.
+- Spice up your food with garlic, ginger, and onions as they help in fat burning.

-- Drink plenty of water and indulge in mindful eating as your satiety is low during winter.
+- Drink plenty of water to keep yourself hydrated and indulge in mindful eating as your satiety is low during winter.

-- Above all, exercise can keep you warm and watch your weight.
+- Above all exercise, as it can keep you warm and burn fat.